learn-co-curriculum/wsl-setup/README.md

 You can use any editor you want, but I am going to be walking through setting up VSCode.

 1) Download VSCode [here](https://code.visualstudio.com/download).
 Choose the Windows download, not the Linux download.
-Any required linux downloads will be done via the Ubuntu terminal, and everything else should be downloaded for your Windows OS.
+Any required Linux downloads will be done via the Ubuntu terminal, and everything else should be downloaded for your Windows OS.

 2) To configure your Ubuntu terminal to be available in VSCode:

     - open up VSCode
     - open the Command Palette via `F1` or `Ctrl`+`Shift`+`p`
-    - begin typing the following : `Terminal: Select Default Shell`  until you see it.
+    - begin typing the following: `Terminal: Select Default Shell`  until you see it.
 Select that option.

     ![command palette](./assets/default-shell.png)

     - Once you select it, a few options will pop up.
 You want to select WSL

     ![WSL Terminal](./assets/wsl-bash-selection.png)
 3) Now, you can use your Ubuntu terminal in VSCode.
-Select "New Terminal" in the "Terminal" drop-down, or type `Ctr`+`Shift`+` in order to use it!
+Select "New Terminal" in the "Terminal" drop-down, or type `Ctrl`+`Shift`+` in order to use it!

 4) Additional User Settings:
     - You can add a few things to your User Settings to customize and improve your programming experience.
 Most importantly, we can make VSCode treat .erb files like .html files, allowing us to use all the same shortcuts and get the same syntax highlighting.